 Police reports can be very helpful to your car accident case.
 Not only do they provide contact information for the negligent driver, his insurance company, and witness information, but they can also document how the accident occurred, the damage to the vehicles, and your injuries.
 However, police officers aren’t perfect, and you may find errors—some important ones—in the police report.

-How to Correct Errors in a Police Report
+How To Correct Errors In A Car Accident Police Report

 - If the police officer refuses to correct the report, ask him if you can write a statement as to what happened and have it attached to the police report.
 It is at the officer’s discretion to allow this.
 He will be more likely to agree if you have been respectful and polite in your conversations with him.

 Even if you take these steps, there is no guarantee that the police officer will agree to correct your police report.
 This does not ruin your case.
 You can still prove the other driver was negligent in causing your accident—with the help of an experienced car accident attorney.
-If you were injured in a car accident, call us at 866-299-0558 to schedule a free, no-obligation consultation.
+If you were injured in a car accident, contact us online or call us directly at 866.299.0558 to schedule your free consultation.